Continuous Verification for VMware Code Stream

 The first two are separate, and sequential.
 The 3rd group contains 2 variable validation tasks that run in parallel.

-CH Check Task
+- CH Check

 This check is an “SSH” Task.
 We use utilize the Agent endpoint that we have setup.
 We have to use SSH tasks for these checks, because we were unable to replicate the multi-container environment we setup for GitLab where every stage had it’s own container.
 For hostname, we’re using the IP of a server we have setup in Azure.
 This server has all of the resources we need setup so that we can run our validation checks.
 Things such as Python3.
 This same server will be used for the VSS Check as well.
 I have the authentication information setup so that Code Stream can authenticat to the SSH server.
 Form there, it executes the following commands: